University of NC - Wilmington

 Chris Neal

-Neal, who was named as the Seahawks' skipper in July 2018, led the Seahawks to a 7-3-0 record during a challenging 2021 spring season, including a perfect 4-0-0 mark in Colonial Athletic Association play, and a berth in the CAA Championship Game.
+Neal led the Seahawks to a 7-3-0 record during a challenging 2021 spring season, including a perfect 4-0-0 mark in Colonial Athletic Association play, a South Division title, and a berth in the CAA Championship Game.
 In addition, a group of four student-athletes were recognized by the CAA's head coaches, including freshman goalkeeper Blair Barefoot, who earned the league's Rookie of the Year and Goalkeeper of the Year honors.

 Neal guided UNCW to a 10-6-1 record in 2019, including a 6-2-1 mark in the Colonial Athletic Association.
 The Seahawks earned their first appearance in the Colonial Athletic Association Championship under Neal's tutelage after placing third in the league's 10-team standings.

 In addition, the 2019 campaign saw five Seahawks receive recognition by the CAA's head coaches.
-Junior goalkeeper Sydney Schneider became the first-ever recipient of the CAA's Goalkeeper of the Year award and joined senior defender Baley Edwards on the All-CAA First Team.
+Schneider became the first-ever recipient of the CAA's Goalkeeper of the Year award and joined senior defender Baley Edwards on the All-CAA First Team.
 A pair of UNCW student-athletes - Harding and Nanni - received Second-Team All-CAA distinction while freshman forward Emily Moxley was a member of the All-Rookie Team.

 UNCW, which tied with Delaware for the fewest goals conceded in the CAA, set a program record with five consecutive shutouts against league opponents Northeastern, Charleston, Towson, William & Mary and Drexel.